medik8s/docs/faq.md

-No.  The Node Healthcheck configuration includes a node selector, so you can treat the control plane differently to workers, and have pools of workers with different conditions and threasholds to provide a variety of SLAs.
+No.  The Node Healthcheck configuration includes a node selector, so you can treat the control plane differently to workers, and have pools of workers with different conditions and thresholds to provide a variety of SLAs.

 ## Can I create my own definition of what counts as a healthy node?